-- 52. Enrolled study for any other Degree or qualification of any university will not be undertaken during a programme of study or research without the special permission of the Senate, with the following exceptions: - (a) A full-time or part-time student candidate may enrol for the programme of study leading to the Certificate in Higher Education; - (b) A student taking a University of Sheffield collaborative taught programme approved by the Senate may be required to enrol for study at both the University of Sheffield and the partner organisation(s); - (c) A student taking a University of Sheffield programme as part of a recruitment partnership approved by the Faculty may be required to enrol with both the University of Sheffield and the partner organisation.
+- 52. Enrolled study for any other Degree or qualification of any university will not be undertaken during a programme of study or research without the special permission of the Senate, with the following exceptions: - (a) A full-time or part-time student candidate may enrol for the programme of study leading to the Certificate in Higher Education; - (b) A student taking a University of Sheffield collaborative taught or research programme approved by the Senate may be required to enrol for study at both the University of Sheffield and the partner organisation(s), where the dual enrolment would relate to the joint delivery of the single collaborative programme; - (c) A student taking a University of Sheffield programme as part of a recruitment partnership approved by the Faculty may be required to enrol with both the University of Sheffield and the partner organisation; - (d) A part-time staff candidate enrolled on a research programme may enrol for the programme of study leading to the Postgraduate Certificate in Teaching for Learning in Higher Education, where the latter is a necessary requirement for their academic role.